Chapter 30. Lead-Based Paint Activities Regulations

 2. For accredited lead training programs beginning after the start date provided to the board, an updated notification must be received by the board at least 48 hours before the start date provided to the board.

-D. The training manager shall update the board of any change in location of an accredited lead training program at least seven business days prior to the start date provided to the board.
+D. The training manager must update the board of any change in location of an accredited lead training program at least seven business days prior to the start date provided to the board.

-E. The training manager shall update the board regarding any accredited lead training program cancellations or any other change to the original notification at least two business days prior to the start date provided to the board.
-This requirement shall not apply to situations or circumstances beyond the control of the training provider.
+E. The training manager must update the board regarding any accredited lead training program cancellations or any other change to the original notification at least two business days prior to the start date provided to the board.
+This requirement will not apply to situations or circumstances beyond the control of the training provider.

 2. Training program name, Virginia accreditation number, address, and telephone number.

-3. Course discipline, type (initial/refresher), and the language in which the instruction will be given.
+3. Course discipline, type (initial or refresher), and the language in which the instruction will be given.

 4. Dates and times of training.